 Santarpia’s work leverages autopoiesis—the self-creative capacity of material—to explore questions of release, embodiment, and landscape.
-He received a bachelors degree in Visual Art Education from SUNY New Paltz in 2017 and is a 2020 MFA degree candidate at Stony Brook University.
+He received his MFA from Stony Brook University in 2020, and a bachelors degree in Visual Art Education from SUNY New Paltz in 2017.
 He's shown in galleries across the United States, including: Small Green Door, East Los Angeles, CA; Manifest Gallery, Cincinnati, OH; LIC Arts Open, Long Island City, NY; The Brooklyn Waterfront Artist Coalition, Brooklyn, NY; Limner Gallery, Hudson NY; The Paul W. Zuccaire Gallery, Stony Brook, NY; Gallery North, Setauket, NY.
-Santarpia is also an active, New York State certified art educator working for Gallery North and Stony Brook University’s Studio Art Program.
 He is the recipient of awards including The Goldberger Fellowship and the Dorothy L. Memorial Purchase Prize.
+Santarpia is also an active, New York State certified art educator currently working for the Lowville Academy & Central School District and previously for the Gallery North ArtVentures Program and Stony Brook University’s Studio Art Program.